ramirezr1214/CoLab-linkedsliders/README.md

 <h2>OverView</h2>

 <b>Linked Sliders is a small function taken from Dr. Modell's website.
-it is used to measure out and resize data given by users on a slider.
+It is used to measure out and resize data given by users on a slider.
 Users can go in and rate their colleages or fellow classmates on a scale on different aspects of their contribution.  </b>